PredictionWagers/v1.0/README.md

 The Proposer can post a wager by selecting the following parameters, pertaining to a particular Question:
 * <b>Your Prediction:</b> Yes or No.
 * <b>Your Deposit:</b> The maximum amount that you want to risk.
 * <b>Minimum Wager:</b> You can prevent Acceptors from making tiny wagers that you would have to individually collect (if you win).
+If you leave this field blank, it will default to <b>.01</b>.
 * <b>Profit Percentage Offered:</b> The "odds" you are offering, expressed in "American Odds" and Percentages.

 ***For example, here is a wager that someone could post:***